hetznercloud/apps/apps/hetzner/ruby/README.md

 ## Hetzner Cloud API

-In addition to the Hetzner Cloud Console you can also use the Hetzner Cloud API to set up a server with pre-installed Docker.
+In addition to the Hetzner Cloud Console you can also use the Hetzner Cloud API to set up a server with pre-installed Ruby.

 - For example with a curl command via CLI